All Episodes

 I don't think that people should suddenly mistrust all of our financial institutions because the overwhelming majority of them actually have managed things reasonably well.

-Obama says a country can't afford to take on one big problem at a time, his strongest time to attack them all may be now.
+Obama says the country can't afford to take on one big problem at a time.

-That the pillars that he's putting in place, why they're really wonderful, why they're great pillars, they're pillars of strength, and you shouldn't put your money in the mattress.
+That the pillars that he's putting in place, why they're really wonderful, why they're great pillars.

 And why our financial system, why it's really good.

-It's halftime, you're down by 20.
+You're down by 20.

 The coach for the big pep talk in the locker room says, we'll get through this.

-You think that's what the coach of the Arizona Cardinals, Ken Wisenhunt said at halftime of the Super Bowl against the Steelers.
+You think that's what the coach of the Arizona Cardinals, Ken Wisenhunt, said at halftime of the Super Bowl against the Steelers?

-Hey gang, we'll get through this.
+Hey, gang, we'll get through this.

 Our pillars are in place here.